-How To Repost An Instagram, Because Sometimes It's Too Good Not To Share
+How To Repost An Instagram, Because Sometimes The 'Gram Is Too Good Not To

 Some people are super good at all things Instagram, and understand every single aspect of how to use the social media platform.
 Others may clumsily put up a photo every now and then, with no idea how to use filters or how to make other edits, and call it a day.
 And most people are somewhere in between.
 But even the most seasoned Instagram users may not know how to repost an Instagram, because it's not as easy as it sounds.

 With all the options that Instagram gives its users, it's still not all that simple to repost an Instagram.
 It's not necessarily about stealing content either; some people have multiple accounts, and may want to share an image across profiles.
 Or maybe someone took a really awesome photo of you and all your friends at a bachelorette party, and you all want to share the 'gram on all your Instagram accounts.
 But the truth is, Instagram doesn't make it easy to do so from the platform.